8 CRMs Leveraging AI in 2025

 Features:

-• AI Assistant: Natural language interface for board organization and data insights
+• Chat Assistant: Natural language chat for querying your data and records.

 Pricing: CRM plans from $12/user/month, AI features included Learn More: monday.com/crm